PanierAvide/BasicOSMParser/README.md

 of OSM object ('N' for nodes, 'W' for ways, 'R' for relations), and following digits are the OSM numeric ID.
 The read OSM objects are represented by Element objects, which can be Node, Way or Relation depending of the OSM object.
 You can access the different attributes of objects : ID, user ID, timestamp, version, object tags, ...

+You can also directly pass a string which contains XML content, or use an InputSource object.
 See the Javadoc of these classes for more details about the available methods.

 If you want to get parsed data as several CSV files, use a <code>CSVExporter</code> object :